Local government in Australia: Types of local government

 Sometimes designations other than "city" or "shire" are used in the names of LGAs, and today the stylised titles of "town", "borough", "municipality", "district", "region", "community government", "Aboriginal council/shire" and "island" are used in addition.
 The word "municipality" occurs in some states with differing meanings: in New South Wales it is typically used for older urban areas, and the word is used for some rural towns in South Australia.
 Larger towns and small metropolitan exurban centres in Queensland and Western Australia simply use the term "town", while in Victoria they are designated as "rural city".
 Historically, the word "borough" was common for small towns and suburban centers in Victoria, but nowadays only the Borough of Queenscliffe remains as the one and only borough in the entire country.
 New South Wales and Queensland have also introduced a new term "region" for outback LGAs formed by the amalgamation of smaller shires and rural cities.
 In New South Wales, where the Local Government Act does not mandate adopting a designation, some local government areas are legally known simply as "council", such as Port Macquarie-Hastings Council, Inner West Council and Federation Council.
 Some rural areas in South Australia are known as "district council", and all the LGAs in Tasmania that were previously municipalities have been renamed "council".

 Almost all local councils have the same administrative functions and similar political structures, regardless of their naming, and retain a particular designation ("shire", "borough", "town", "city") for historical reasons only.
 They will typically have an elected council and usually a mayor or shire president responsible for chairing meetings of the council.
 In some councils, the mayor is a directly elected figure, but in most cases the mayor is elected by the board of fellow councillors.
 The powers of mayors vary as well; for example, mayors in Queensland have broad executive functions, whereas mayors in New South Wales are essentially ceremonial figureheads who can only exercise power at the discretion of the council.

 Most of the capital city LGAs administer only the central business districts and nearby central suburbs.
 A notable exception is the City of Brisbane, the most populous LGA in the country, which administers a significant part of the Brisbane metropolitan area.
 In most cases, when a city's population statistics are used, it is the statistical division population rather than the local government area.

 Local governments by type and state

-The following table provides a summary of local government areas by states and territories by local government area types as of January 2017:
+The following table provides a summary of local government areas by states and territories by local government area types as of December 2023:

+Note the above table does not include the county councils of New South Wales, which while a form of local government are not classified as being local government areas.